 Prior to working full-time with KPU, Dr. Rusticus worked for 8 years as a Statistical Analyst for the Evaluation Studies Unit within UBC’s Faculty of Medicine (and still continues to work there on a casual basis).
 She has also taught as a sessional instructor for over 10 years in the Faculty of Education and School of Social Work at UBC.

-Outside of her professional life, Dr. Rusticus lives with her partner and three children in New Westminster.
+Outside of her professional life, Dr. Rusticus lives with her partner, three teenage children, cat Willow, and dog Shadow, in New Westminster.
 She stays active through walking and weightlifting.
-And when life finally returns to normal again, she hopes to get back involved in kickboxing and jujitsu.
 Other hobbies she has are reading fantasy novels and crafts (sewing, scrapbooking, crocheting).

 At KPU, Dr. Rusticus primarily teaches courses related to research methodology and statistics.
 Courses she has taught include: